 In order to take a combined approach, this research seeks to understand how irrigation infrastructure works and to identify the potential for positive social and environmental adaptation.
 It assumes that both irrigation infrastructure and institutions are, in practice, subject to processes of adaptation and improvisation by engineers, water operators and water users.
 Such processes of bricolage result in uneven outcomes but also provide opportunities for facilitated interventions and positive change.

 The research is a collaboration between the Department of Geography, and Department of Civil and Structural Engineering (Water Engineering group), The University of Sheffield, Department of Water Management and Governance, IHE-Delft, Institute for Water Education, Netherlands and Department of Land and Water Resources, Midlands State University, Zimbabwe.

-Along with other Grantham Scholars, Tavengwa was a speaker at Tales from the Global South.
+Tales from the Global South at the Festival of Social Sciences.
+Along with other Grantham Scholars in 2020, Tavengwa was a speaker at Tales from the Global South.
 After working with a professional story teller, Tavengwa told a tale about how he became an engineer in irrigation water infrastructure.
-Fellow Scholar Suma Mani wrote a blog about this event and you can read it here.

 Engaging and learning with water infrastructure: Rufaro Irrigation Scheme, Zimbabwe.
 Chitata, T.; Kemerink-Seyoum, J.S. and Cleaver, F. 2021.
 Water Alternatives 14(3): 690-716